TULSA, Okla.--(BUSINESS WIRE)--

 |Payment for debt extinguishment||(8,148||)||—|

 |Contributions to consolidated company from affiliate noncontrolling interest||251||3,014|

 |Net settlement of employee withholding taxes on vesting of Long-Term Incentive Plan||(2,988||)||(1,336||)|

 |Cash contributions by General Partners||1,105||1,047|

 |Net cash used in financing activities||(344,371||)||(505,405||)|

 |CASH AND CASH EQUIVALENTS AT BEGINNING OF PERIOD||39,782||33,431|

-EBITDA is defined as net income (prior to the allocation of noncontrolling interest) before net interest expense, income taxes and depreciation, depletion and amortization.
-Distributable cash flow ("DCF") is defined as EBITDA excluding interest expense (before capitalized interest), interest income, income taxes and estimated maintenance capital expenditures.
+EBITDA is defined as net income (prior to the allocation of noncontrolling interest) before net interest expense, income taxes and depreciation, depletion and amortization and Adjusted EBITDA is EBITDA modified for certain items that may not reflect the trend of future results, such as debt extinguishment losses.
+Distributable cash flow ("DCF") is defined as Adjusted EBITDA excluding interest expense (before capitalized interest), interest income, income taxes and estimated maintenance capital expenditures.
 Distribution coverage ratio ("DCR") is defined as DCF divided by distributions paid to partners.